christopherfrieler/android-beans/USAGE.md

 and also have more than one such file.
 Hence, you can use the merge-behaviour of the assets-directory to define beans in different modules and also Android libraries as long as the files have different names.

+### Defining a single bean

+Sometimes you may want to define only a single bean.
+For these cases Android Beans provides a convenience class, the `BeanDefinition`.
+It works like `BeanConfiguration`, but requires only to implement the actual construction of the bean and optionally specify the name for the bean through the constructor.

 ## Using beans